brodieG/unitizer/DEVNOTES.md

   higher level of reproducibility than for some settings
 * "off":   everything off

+An alternative is to create a new S4 class that represents all the state values, and control the population through the constructor.
+We can also extend that class to provide other pre-set options, so we might have `stateSettings` and `stateSettingsSafe` or some such.
+The main problem with this implementation is that it would require an S4 object being stored as an option, which is undesirable.
+Perhaps can accept either character value or S4 object?

+Then we would have five state values, the traditional four plus par.env?

+Is it worth the extra complexity for the argument in order to eliminate one single argument?
+Maybe, the best reason to do this is that then all state related aspects of evaluation are controlled through the one argument, which makes more sense.
+In particular, this allows us to have the "safe" mode also reasonably control par.env.

 Shouldn't worry too much about 3. since translation is a secondary consideration.
 The reasonable thing would be to run in some lower level of